lightly-ai/lightly/docs/source/docker/getting_started/first_steps.rst

 * **NEW** report.json
    * The report is also available as a report.json file.
-Any value from the pdf pdf report can be easily be accessed.
+Any value from the pdf report can be easily be accessed.

 Below you find a typical output folder structure.